shivahalder/How-To-Use-Virtual-Private-Network-For-Dummy/README.md

 sudo systemctl start nginx
 ```

-Test it by visiting `http://YOUR_SERVER_IP` in a browser — you should see the Nginx welcome page.
+Visit `http://YOUR_SERVER_IP` in a browser — you should see the Nginx welcome page.

 ### Option B — Apache